bitovi/academy/src/react-vite/07-styling-in-react/styling-in-react.md

 ## Overview

+In this section, we will:

+- Review how plain CSS works in React applications
+- Set up CSS Modules
+- Create a component-specific stylesheet
+- Apply styles to a component

+## Objective: Applying style with CSS Modules

+Now that we've learned to apply styling in React with CSS Modules, it's time to practice by styling a link in the Home component.
+You'll bring in a `Link` component from React Router.

+### Styling options in React applications

 There is no prescribed approach for styling React apps.
 It’s entirely possible to style components using regular CSS.
 This approach works fine for many applications, especially smaller ones.